bio4j/dynamograph/docs/Functionalities.md

 - execute upload instructions

 Description of typical workflow for uploading data could be found on [architecture][2] page.
+What is extremely important is that writing data to db is organized in streams - part of data is red from file, parsed, translated into intermediate form and saved to db.
+Such organization protect programs from gigantic memory usage and enables processing extremely big volumes of data.

 Based on Dynamoraph functionalities concentrated around writing another project/task was build: [dynamograph-ddwriter][3]